CharlieHess/node-mac-notifier/README.md

 ##### `options` (Object)
 Additional parameters to the notification.
 ##### `options.id` (string)
 A string identifying the notification.
 Maps to `NSUserNotification.identifier`.
-A notification with an matching a previously delivered notification will not be shown.
+A notification with an `id` matching a previously delivered notification will not be shown.
 If not provided, defaults to a RFC4122 v4 string.
 ##### `options.body` (string)
 The body text.
 Maps to `NSUserNotification.informativeText`.
 ##### `options.icon` (string)
 A URL with image content.
 Maps to `NSUserNotification.contentImage`.
+##### `options.soundName` (string)
+The name of a sound file to play once the notification is delivered.
+Maps to `NSUserNotification.soundName`.
+Set to `default` to use `NSUserNotificationDefaultSoundName`, or `null` or `undefined` for a silent notification.
 ##### `options.canReply` (bool)
 If true, this notification will have a reply action button, and can emit the `reply` event.
 Maps to `NSUserNotification.hasReplyButton`.

 ### `close()`
 Dismisses the notification immediately.

-## Run Tests
-`npm test`